 Man with hantavirus is being treated at Zurich University Hospital

-A man infected with the hantavirus is being treated at the Zurich University Hospital, the Swiss government said on Wednesday, adding there is currently no danger to the Swiss population.
+A man infected with hantavirus is being treated at the Zurich University Hospital, the Swiss government said on Wednesday, adding there is currently no danger to the Swiss population.

 +Get the most important news from Switzerland in your inbox